 On Fridays and Saturdays, you’ll find Haymarket Market just outside of the indoor market.
 This open-air market is where you can get all the fruits and vegetables you need.
 Or, just stroll through and admire how fresh and colorful it is.

 Where to Stay in Boston

 Whenever your time in a place is limited, I recommend staying as centrally as possible.
+Only have 24 hours in Boston?
+You want to stay centrally.
 That’s how I came to stay at Kimpton Nine Zero.
 The hotel sits right on the Freedom Trail, directly across the street from the Granary Burying Ground, a block from Boston Common.
 There’s a public transit T subway stop within two blocks and only a handful of blocks from other noteworthy historical sites.

 The hotel’s luxurious rooms are large with dark finishes, leather upholstery, and wooden details.
 The rooms also feature large floor to ceiling windows with lovely views over the city.
 The views tend to be quite good as the hotel soars nearly two-dozen floors into the sky.

 Another great timesaver at the Kimpton Nine Zero is that your stay includes a European-style breakfast buffet.
 While the breakfast feels quite oddly formal, it includes everything you’ll be looking for to fill your belly and start the day exploring.
 If anything, you’ll want to spend longer than 24 hours in Boston.